wiki-ohys/wiki-ohys/pages/about.md

 - Venezuela's Rómulo Gallegos Prize
 - Books Abroad / Neustadt International Prize for Literature.

-> And was also key factor in winning Gabriel Garcia Marquez a Nobel Prize in 1982
+_And was also key factor in winning Gabriel Garcia Marquez a Nobel Prize in 1982._

 ### Resources
 [See this page]({% link pages/resources.md %})